Violette Morris: Nazi collaboration and assassination

 Morris was invited to attend the 1936 Summer Olympics by Adolf Hitler.
 Historian Anne Sebba has said that Morris was an honored guest.

 During World War II and the German occupation of France, Morris served as a collaborator for the Nazis and Vichy France.
 The nature of her alleged collaboration varies.
 Some, such as writer Raymond Ruffin, claim that one of her main responsibilities during the war was to foil the operation of the Special Operations Executive, a British-run organisation that helped the Resistance.
 He also suggested that, in addition to being a spy for the Nazis, she would have been involved in the torture of suspects during interrogation.
-For all of these activities, she was convicted and sentenced to death in absentia.

 Although Morris sourced black-market petrol for the Nazis, ran a garage for the Luftwaffe, and drove for the Nazi and Vichy hierarchy, others say that this appears to be the limit of her collaboration.
 In any case, they note that she had conducted these activities before the fall of France and no evidence exists to support Ruffin's claim that she was involved either in spying or torturing.
 They suggest that she was perhaps a suitable scapegoat, especially considering her controversial comments before the war.
 Whether or not it is accurate, her reputation for involvement in torture and enjoying it resulted in her becoming known popularly as the "hyena of the Gestapo".

 On 26 April 1944, while driving in her Citroën Traction Avant on a country road from Lieurey to Épaignes in Normandy with the Bailleul family, who were favourably positioned with the Nazi regime in France, Morris's car sputtered and came to a halt.
 Earlier in the day, the engine had been tampered with by maquisards of the French Resistance Maquis Surcouf group.
 Resistance members emerged from a hiding spot and opened fire on the car.
 The three adults and two children in the car were killed.
 Ruffin claimed that Morris was the target, but Bonnet states this is not clear, given the influence of the Bailleul family with the Nazis.
 Morris's body, riddled with bullets, was taken to a morgue, where it remained unclaimed for months.
 She was buried in an unmarked communal grave.

 In popular culture

 Francine Prose based her character of collaborationist athlete Lou Villars on Morris in her novel Lovers at the Chameleon Club, Paris 1932 (2014).
+Morris is the title character in Gérard de Cortanze's Femme qui court, which won the 2019 Prix Historia for best historical novel.